 However, this does not mean that true Heathenry, or any other Indo-European path or cluster of paths, is enslaved to a particular tradition or rite of practice from a particular era.
 In a sense, we must understand Indo-European paths as having traditions, but not being built on traditions.
 For a tradition is not the foundation of a house, but rather, its walls, roof and crossbeams.
 Traditions can evolve, can rise and fall, can crumble or be saved from crumbling if the foundation is strong - but they cannot be the foundation itself, or the religion/path has no deeper spiritual value to speak of.
 Tradition for tradition's sake, is no spirituality at all - merely blind repetition.
 Only if the Immanence is noble, the Armanen and Gothar of old taught, is the Tradition worth preserving or modifying.
-Obscure the Immanence, and tradition becomes a boat with no wind in its sails - Njordr without Odin, Freyr without Tyr, Freyja without Frigg... cycles without full consciousness.
+Obscure the Immanence, and Tradition becomes a boat with no wind in its sails - Njordr without Odin, Freyr without Tyr, Freyja without Frigg... cycles without full consciousness.
 Odin taught Loddfafnir:

-It can still be saved, that great hall of a folk-way, if the companions within are true and noble of heart and consciousness; should their Immanence be of a Runic quality, of one Odin seems worthy to be saved for a later and greater purpose in Midgard, that they might earn a higher place in the Halls of the Gods, he will save it.
+It can still be saved, that great hall of a folk-way, if the companions within are true and noble of heart and consciousness; should their Immanence be of a Runic quality, of one Odin deems worthy to be saved for a later and greater purpose in Midgard, that they might earn a higher place in the Halls of the Gods, he will save it.
 But this should not be assumed as given for a lesser or weaker Immanence or a less worthy group of bench-companions.
 Thus Immanence is more vital than even Tradition.

 From Wihinei sprouted eventually the branches we know as Irminenschaft, Forn Siðr, Fyrnsidu, Theodisc Geléafa, Urglaawe, and eventually Ásatrú (well, its native Icelandic form in any case).
 The trunk, in reality, was the esoteric core tradition of Runic solar priest-kings closer to the Immanence's wellspring than any other order of Heathenry, known as Armanenschaft in the Continent, and as Jormunskáp or Skaldskáp in the somewhat rarified Scandinavian offshoot.

 It must be emphasized that The Immanence is the root, the Traditions are branches - not the other way around.
 Even if Viking-age religion was largely persecuted to death, that does not make the Immanence dead.
 Even though Vata-ism or Asura-ism was largely stamped out in Greater Iran, Armenia, and northern India, that does not make the Immanence dead.
-Even though desert religions destroyed many sites and killed many Solar priests and Heathen mystics across Eurasia, and prevented the procedures of many rituals and traditions from being written down, and killed off those who orally transmitted them, that did not kill off the Immanence entirely.
+Even though desert religions destroyed many sites and killed many Solar priests and Heathen mystics across Eurasia, prevented the procedures of many rituals and traditions from being written down, and killed off those who orally transmitted them, that did not kill off the Immanence entirely.
 The Immanence still lives in the ancestral memory of Indo-European peoples - more strongly in some individuals of a given bloodline than others.
 From those few with a true complete Cognizancy of their ancestral Immanence, new but still culturally grounded traditions can emerge.

 Thus, the authentic Runic paths are NOT based in Tradition, but in Immanence.
 They are not based on dogmatic commandments, or inexplicably over-complicated tradition handed down blindly without any underlying relevance to the souls of Indo-European peoples.
-Rather, tradition in Armanism, Odinism, and all Runic paths, followed the original Indo-European principle of Immanence before Tradition - tradition was the vehicle for the transmission of Immanence to the less gifted, but it was merely the husk or outgrowth of Immanence for the more gifted.
+Rather, tradition in Armanism, Odinism, and all Runic paths, followed the original Indo-European principle of Immanence before Tradition - where Tradition was the vehicle for the transmission of Immanence to the less gifted, but it was merely the husk or outgrowth of Immanence for the more gifted.

-Thus we are not slaves to tradition from a specific time and place - and while Esoteric Runers are not, and have never been wayward postmodern fad-chasers, we are also not pedantic and unquestioning blind repeaters of every tiny bit of exact clothing, technology, and word-for-word ritual of the Viking Age, or the Anglo-Saxon golden age, or the Migration Period, or The Nordic Bronze Age, or any other age in the long and intricate history of the Heathen peoples.
+Thus we are not slaves to traditions from a specific time and place within the Runic continuum - and while Esoteric Runers are not, and have never been wayward postmodern fad-chasers, we are also not pedantic and unquestioning blind repeaters of every tiny bit of exact clothing, technology, and word-for-word ritual of the Viking Age, or the Anglo-Saxon golden age, or the Migration Period, or The Nordic Bronze Age, or any other age in the long and intricate history of the Heathen peoples.
 Our Runic (as well as our non-Runic) rituals honor the past, yet we do not obsess over making them identical to those in any one specific period in Heathen history; they evolved in each age to suit the needs of the time, with the aim always being the primacy of Immanence and becoming like the Gods.
 We don't "play Viking" any more than actual Vikings would have "played Bronze-age".
 We are not slaves to form.

 For we accept the eternal truth that the only constant is change, and yet change for its own sake is not a change worth taking, rather, change must have a basis in noble culture and Wihinei - lest it be corrupted, and destroy the very culture and people it claimed to help.
 We have seen many such destructive and ill-guided changes in modern times; many manufactured "isms" of the debt-monger, the soft-handed street agitator, and the professional litigator rewriting the laws capriciously to benefit himself, to the grief of millions of beleaguered landsvolk of various tongues and shades in all Indo-European lands.
 There is no point in delving into the muck of all their machinations here.